motokimura/M3D-RPN/docker/README.md

 You can configure hyper parameters (e.g., trainval split) by changing `M3D-RPN/scripts/config/kitti_3d_multi_warmup.py` and `M3D-RPN/scripts/config/kitti_3d_multi_main.py`.

-Notice: if you want to change the hyperparameters, you have to change the files **before** executing `build.sh`.
+Notice: if you changed the files, you have to re-build and re-launch the container to reflect the changes.